Looking for fun things to do in Oak Glen, CA? There is apple picking, fall events, yummy treats, and plenty of family activities.

 Wilshire’s Apple Shed: Pizza & Apple Cider

-This charming country store, pizza, and coffee house is a gem that should not be missed while in Oak Glen.
-It offers porch views, specialty coffee drinks, wood-fired pizza, homemade baked goods, hard cider, and cigars.
+Wilshire’s Apple Shed is a charming coffee house that serves great coffee AND pizza.
+It offers porch views, specialty coffee drinks, pizza, homemade baked goods, hard cider, and cigars.

 This is a great spot for lunch or early dinner before closing.
-Their pizza is prepared in an apple wood-burning pizza oven is delicious.
+Their pizza is prepared in a wood-burning pizza oven and is delicious.
 You can taste the high quality and fresh ingredients with every bite.
+Our favorite is the Bees Knees Pizza.

-Pair your pizza with their hard apple cider from Glen Oak Cider Co., and you have the perfect combination.
+Pair your pizza with their hard apple cider from Glen Oak Cider Co., Wilshire’s Apple Sheds, and you have the perfect combination.
 They also have a ginger strawberry fizz drink that is non-alcoholic and quite tasty.

-You can enjoy their tasty treats on their cozy porch, in a corner inside their shop, or take a seat at one of their picnic tables around the property.
+You can enjoy their tasty treats on their cozy porch or at a picnic table around the property.

-- Open from Wednesday thru Sunday, 10 am to 5 pm.
+- Open from Wednesday through Sunday, 10 am to 5 pm.

 Enjoy the Fun at Oak Tree Village